BattModels/ArtemisUsers/getting_started/connecting.md

 > Your private key `~/.ssh/id_rsa` is your password.
 Treat it as such and do
 > not copy it to insecure systems, display it in public space, etc.

-Now that you have a key pair, we need to transfer the *public* key to Arjuna.
+Now that you have a key pair, we need to transfer the *public* key to Artemis.
 To do so, run the following command:

 ```shell